pactsafe/pactsafe-ios-sdk/README.md

 ### Loading a Clickwrap {#loading-clickwrap}
 The easiest way of getting started with using the PactSafe clickwrap is by utilizing our PSClickWrap class to dynamically load your contracts into a UIView.
 The PSClickWrap class conforms to the UIView class, which allows you to easily customize and format the clickwrap as needed.

-The PSClickWrap class offers your default UIView initializers, giving you flexibility with implementation You can either:
+The PSClickWrap class utilizes the default UIView initializers, giving you flexibility with implementation.
+You can implement in the following ways:

 - **Interface Builder** - add the custom class to a UIView within your storyboard that will load your PactSafe clickwrap.
-- **Programatically** - programatically gives you the most flexibility getting the PactSafe clickwrap into your project.
+- **Programatically** - programatically gives you the most flexibility imlementing the PactSafe clickwrap into your project.

 #### Interface Builder
 With an empty view in your storyboard, simply subclass the UIView with the PSClickWrap class.
 Once you subclass the UIView, you’ll need to do some configuring of the ClickWrap within your view controller.